How to Create a Successful UGC Campaign: Tips, Tricks, and More

 • What actions do you want readers/viewers/followers to take?

 The people who create content for you won’t know how to proceed in a way that aligns with your campaigns if you don’t tell them, so don’t be shy.
-They will appreciate guidance, and you will appreciate how much more successful your campaign is if you think through these questions upfront.
+They’ll appreciate guidance, and you’ll appreciate how much more successful your campaign is if you think through these questions upfront.

 Just as UGC creators can’t know what kind of content you need without you telling them, they can’t know what posts and videos should look like without a heads up.